 Netham Common, Bristol

 Back in 2009-2010 having worked on Selfsufficientish for 6 years I decided it was time to broaden my horizons a little.
 I contacted a number of magazines with various ideas.
-One local to Bristol (and simply called Bristol) picked up one of my ideas.
+The Bristol Magazine picked up one of my ideas.
 Over almost a year I visited various spots around Bristol in an attempt to urge people to do the same.
-I intend to publish one each month as they appeared 2 years ago in the Bristol Magazine.

-Netham has now changed beyond recognition and when I learnt of it’s story I found it most heart-warming.
+Netham has now changed beyond recognition and when I learned of its story I found it most heart-warming.
 It was given back to the city in the fifties and the transformation began.
 Now there are native trees, squirrels and a host of birds that all call this former waste dump home.
-It is also a great place for foraging, with chestnut trees (if you beat the squirrels to is), sloes, elderberries, rosehips and blackberries aplenty.
+It is also a great place for foraging, with chestnut trees (if you beat the squirrels to is), sloes, elderberries, rosehips, and blackberries aplenty.